 Criteria JORC Code explanation Commentary recovery observed in RC chips does not introduce bias into the resource, and are suitable for use in the MRE.
 Logging Whether core and chip samples have been geologically and geotechnically logged to a level of detail to support appropriate Mineral Resource estimation, mining studies and metallurgical studies.
 Whether logging is qualitative or quantitative in nature.
 Core (or costean, channel, etc) photography.
 RC chip samples were logged for lithology on 2 m intervals at the rig.
 Magnetic susceptibility readings were measured at the rig.
-All RC chips were logged for lithology and chip trays were stored to preserve the record. t DD core was orientated and lithologically and geotechnically logged at the Mining Project Development Congo ("MPD") Camp core shed where it was also photographed.
+All RC chips were logged for lithology and chip trays were stored to preserve the record.
+The total length and percentage of the relevant intersections logged.
+DD core was orientated and lithologically and geotechnically logged at the Mining Project Development Congo ("MPD") Camp core shed where it was also photographed.
 Magnetic susceptibility readings were taken.
 DD logging was completed on 1 m intervals or <1 m where contacts between geological units were encountered (<5% total records).
 All DD core was logged.
 Core was photographed on completion of logging, and prior to sampling.
 Pathways to core photographs are stored in the database.
 The level of information gained from the sampling is of sufficient quality and consistency to be used for the basis of Mineral Resource Estimation, mining studies and metallurgical studies.
-Sub-sampling techniques and sample preparation If core, whether cut or sawn and whether quarter, half or all core taken.
-If non-core, whether riffled, tube sampled, rotary split, etc and whether sampled wet or dry.
-For all sample types, the nature, quality and appropriateness of the sample preparation technique.
+Sub-sampling techniques and sample preparation taken. and sample If non-core, whether riffled, tube sampled, rotary split, etc and Core was orientated and sampled on 1 m intervals.
+Where core was not orientated, samples are between 0.5 and 1.5 m in length.
+Some samples (<0.3% of total number) are less than 0.5 or greater than 1.5 m in length. sample preparation technique.
 Quality control procedures adopted for all sub-sampling stages to maximise representivity of samples.
-Measures taken to ensure that the sampling is representative of the in situ material collected, including for instance results for field duplicate/second-half sampling.
-Core was orientated and sampled on 1 m intervals.
-Where core was not orientated, samples are between 0.5 and 1.5 m in length.
-Some samples (<0.3% of total number) are less than 0.5 or greater than 1.5 m in length.
+Measures taken to ensure that the sampling is representative of the insitu material collected, including for instance results for field duplicate/second-half sampling.
+Whether sample sizes are appropriate to the grain size of the material.
 31% of DD core was split in half using a core saw and sampled along the apex of the structures in the core.
 69% of DD core was quarter split, due to the requirement to retain samples for metallurgical test work.
 If the apex line coincided with the orientation line, the core was sampled 5 mm to the right of the line.
 Where half core samples were submitted for